 Australian citizens are required to obtain visas to visit or transit through Belarus.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-For the most up to date information and visa services please contact the nearest
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest

 , or visit the websites of: